wontothree/wontothree.github.io/_posts/paperreview/2024-10-13-aggressive-driving-with-model-predictive-path-integral-control.md

 \mathbf{F}(\mathbf{x}_t, \mathbf{u}_t, t) = \mathbf{f}(\mathbf{x}_t, t) + \mathbf{G}(\mathbf{x}_t, t) \mathbf{u}_t
 $$

 An interpretation of path integral control is given in terms of the information theoretic concepts of free energy and relative entropy.
-(Relative entropy and free energy dualities connections to path integral and kl control) The interpretation is based on the following equality:
+The interpretation is based on the following equality:

 $$
 \begin{align}